 Though a first glance at the NordicTrack and Peloton websites would lead you to believe the resistance systems of these two bikes are completely different from one another, they’re actually quite similar.
 Both systems use a set of strong magnets that are moved towards and away from a metal flywheel, making it either harder or easier to pedal.
 The difference between the two bikes is in how this adjustment takes place.

 In the case of the NordicTrack S22i, a 24-step digital controller makes the adjustment as you press buttons on the handlebars or via the 22-inch touchscreen display.
 Being a digital control, this allows for another interesting function that we will cover shortly.
 It’s also worth noting here that the S22i also features incline adjustment that is also digitally controlled, allowing the bike to simulate 20% incline and 10% decline hills.
+When following along with iFit instructor-led classes, the bike’s resistance automatically adjusts to follow the guidance of the instructor.

 The Peloton, on the other hand, uses a physical knob on the frame of the bike that is connected to its magnets via mechanical linkage.
 By rotating the knob, the magnets are moved in relation to the flywheel the same way the digital controller moves the magnets on the S22i.
 This type of system allows for a finer control of the bike’s resistance, but it also means the rider needs to take their eyes away from the screen and a hand off the handlebars to make the required adjustment.
+Sadly the Peloton Bike does not have the same automatic functionality with its resistance controls, though that feature has been added to the new and more expensive Peloton Bike+.

 The consoles of these two bikes and their built-in functionality is what sets both of these apart from any of the more budget/entry-level bikes on the market right now.
 Rich high definition displays and quality built-in speakers are just the tip of the iceberg.
 With both bikes, riders are able to tune into live training classes with a real instructor as if they were in their local gyms taking a spin class in a crowded room—all from the comfort of their own home.
 You’d think this means these two bikes are competing at an even level, but there are some fundamental differences between the two setups to consider.